soniamartis/kafka/important_properties.md

 - Min-in0sync replicas = N - X
   - N : replication factor
   - X: : The maximum number of broker failures you want the topic to tolerate for writes.
+- This property is used to determine the number of replicas that must ack the message when acks = all